Researcher Uses Historical Data to Identify Trends in Pilot Injuries

+KISSIMMEE, Fla. – The protective equipment currently provided to Army rotary-wing aircraft crews is effective at protecting against injuries caused by enemy ordnance, though unprotected arms and legs remain the most vulnerable to injury, according to an analysis of combat damage events that occurred during Operations Enduring Freedom and Iraqi Freedom between 2003 and 2014.

-An audience member asks a question during a presentation by Frederick Brozoski, an engineer at the U.S. Army Medical Research and Development Command’s Aeromedical Research Laboratory, at the 2024 Medical Health Service Research Symposium in Kissimmee, Florida, Aug.
-28, 2024.
+Frederick Brozoski, an engineer at the U.S. Army Medical Research and Development Command’s Aeromedical Research Laboratory at Fort Novosel, Alabama, discussed the findings of his research into the outcomes of enemy attacks on UH-60, AH-64 and CH-47 helicopters during OEF and OIF during a panel session at the 2024 Medical Health System Research Symposium in Kissimmee, Florida Aug.
+28.

+“The good news is that the protective systems built into the aircraft as well as the personal protective equipment worn by the occupants were very effective in preventing injuries,” said Brozoski.
+“Roughly 70% of the personnel involved in those combat damage events were uninjured.”

+According to Brozoski’s analysis, the extremities consistently received the largest proportion of injuries from enemy ordnance, followed by the face, head and neck, with thorax and abdomen experiencing the least injury.
+The most common type of injury was penetration from bullets and shrapnel, unlike ground forces which experienced more explosive concussion injuries, he noted.

 |Date Taken: